Laura Kasischke: Life and work

 She was born in Grand Rapids, Michigan.

 Kasischke attended the University of Michigan (MFA 1987) and Columbia University.
 She lives in Chelsea, Michigan, with her husband and son.

 She is the Theodore Roethke Distinguished University Professor of English Language and Literature, and of the Residential College at the University of Michigan in Ann Arbor, Michigan.

 Kasischke's literary works have been recognized and highlighted at Michigan State University in their Michigan Writers Series.

 Her novel The Life Before Her Eyes is the basis for the film of the same name, directed by Vadim Perelman and starring Uma Thurman and Evan Rachel Wood.
 Kasischke's work is particularly well received in France, where she is widely read in translation.
 Her novel A moi pour toujours (Be Mine) was published by Christian Bourgois, and was a national best seller.

-Her most recent book of poetry, Where Now - New and Selected Poems, was published in 2017 by Copper Canyon Press.
+Her book of poetry Where Now - New and Selected Poems, was published in 2017 by Copper Canyon Press.